The Mental Health Benefits of Exercise

 The exercise prescription for depression, anxiety, stress, and more

 Looking to boost your mood, handle your emotions better, or build resilience?
 These six life-changing strategies for improving mental health and well-being can show you how.

 Your mental health influences how you think, feel, and behave in daily life.
 It also affects your ability to cope with stress, overcome challenges, build relationships, and recover from life’s setbacks and hardships.
-Whether you’re looking to cope with a specific mental health problem, handle your emotions better, or simply to feel more positive and energetic, there are plenty of things you can do to take control of your mental health—starting today.

-Good mental health isn’t just the absence of mental health problems.
+Strong mental health isn’t just the absence of mental health problems.
 Being mentally or emotionally healthy is much more than being free of depression, anxiety, or other psychological issues.
 Rather than the absence of mental illness, mental health refers to the presence of positive characteristics.

 People who are mentally healthy have: